getnamo/TensorFlow-Unreal/README.md

 The UnrealEnginePython plugin fork contains changes to allow automatic dependency resolution via pip.
 Simply specifying tensorflow as _pythonModule_ dependency in https://github.com/getnamo/tensorflow-ue4/blob/master/Content/Scripts/upymodule.json makes the editor auto-resolve the dependency on first run.
 The fork also contains multi-threading support and callback on game-thread to allow TensorFlow to work without noticeably impacting the game thread.

 SocketIO Client is used for easy conversion between C++ and blueprint types (structs and variables) and JSON.
-Can also be used to easily connect to a web service.
+Can also be used optionally to easily connect to a web service via [socket.io](https://socket.io/).

 ## Examples
 Project examples found under [tensorflow-ue4-examples](https://github.com/getnamo/tensorflow-ue4-examples).